arinsingh69/arinsingh69/README.md

 - 💞️ I’m looking to collaborate on mobile app development projects, particularly in the areas of social networking and gig economy platforms.
 - 📫 How to reach me: v.rant2001@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once tried to debug my toaster... turns out it was a hardware issue.